culshoefer/codeCurriculum-gitbook/chapter1.md

 (a) 2 (b) 5 (c) 5

 ##Simple Python Scripts and input
 So far, we have used the python interpreter to print things on-screen.
 However, if we want to create more complex programs (games!!!) then we have to turn to scripts.
-To create a new Python script, simply click on `File -> New Window`.
+To create a new Python script, simply click on `File -> New Window` in `IDLE`.
 A new empty window should open.
 In this window, you can type commands, just like in the interpreter.
 When Python goes through your commands, it does so by starting at the top and working its way through each line until it reaches the end of the file.
 So, to familiarize yourself with the new environment, just try out what we did before.
 The last program would look something like this:

 ```python
 someString = ':'